-CORNERSTONE (Capability for OptoelectRoNics, mEtamateRialS, nanoTechnOlogy, aNd sEnsing) is an EPSRC funded project aimed at establishing Silicon Photonics fabrication capabilities that can support photonics research in the UK, and beyond.
+CORNERSTONE (Capability for OptoelectRoNics, mEtamateRialS, nanoTechnOlogy, aNd sEnsing) is a Silicon Photonics fabrication capability that can support photonics research in the UK, and beyond.

 A general overview of the CORNERSTONE project and its capabilities can be downloaded below.

 Alternatively you can watch a webinar recorded in February 2020, in collaboration with the PIC Magazine, which presents an overview of CORNERSTONE.
 Register for free here.

 CORNERSTONE is a collaboration between three UK universities: